-No Prior Offences:
+7. No Prior Offences:

-7. After one week of receiving the plagiarism charge from the Counsellor, if there is no previous offence, and the student does not appeal the charge, the Counsellor informs the Instructor of the appropriate penalty.
-The Counsellor and VPA or Principal, sign-off on Part 3 of the Plagiarism/Cheating report, which is then entered in the student's file by the Office Manager.
+After one week of having received the plagiarism charge from the instructor, if there is no previous offence, and the student does not appeal the charge, the Rights and Responsibilities Coordinator informs the instructor of the appropriate penalty.
+The Rights and Responsibilities Coordinator and VPA or Principal sign-off on Part 3 of the Plagiarism/Cheating report, which is then entered in the student's file by the Office Manager.